 Our graduates should be able to work as media professionals and, later in their careers, assume leadership positions.
 In addition, they should be qualified to apply to graduate programs or be able to pursue other media-related careers.

-The professional values and competencies established by the Accrediting Council on Education in Journalism and Mass Communication (ACEJMC) serve as the foundation for the 12 learning outcomes (LOs) in our department.
-These 12 LOs also are core elements of our mission statement, which can be found at the link in the left panel of this page.
+The professional values and competencies established by the Accrediting Council on Education in Journalism and Mass Communication (ACEJMC) serve as the foundation for the 10 learning outcomes (LOs) in our department.
+These 10 LOs, also are core elements of our mission statement, which can be found at the link in the left panel of this page.
+ACEJMC revised and approved revisions to the standards in November 2020.

 Methods to Assess Outcomes